Tiger Stadium (Louisiana): LSU Strength and Conditioning facility

 The LSU Strength and Conditioning facility or LSU North Stadium weight room, is a strength training and conditioning facility at Louisiana State University.
 Built in 1997, it is located adjacent to the stadium.
 Measuring 10000 sqft with a flat surface, it has 28 multi-purpose power stations, 36 assorted selectorized machines and 10 dumbbell stations along with a plyometric specific area, medicine balls, hurdles, plyometric boxes and assorted speed and agility equipment.
 It also features 2 treadmills, 4 stationary bikes, 2 elliptical cross trainers, a stepper and stepmill.

-The facility was originally constructed to house all of LSU's sports teams, but is now home to the men's and women's basketball, gymnastics, softball, men's and women's swimming and diving, men's and women's tennis and volleyball teams.
-The LSU Tigers football strength training and conditioning facility is now located in the LSU Football Operations Center, where the baseball team also trains.
+The facility was originally constructed to house all of LSU's sports teams, but is now home to the men's and women's basketball, gymnastics, men's and women's swimming and diving, men's and women's tennis and volleyball teams.
+The LSU Tigers football strength training and conditioning facility is now located in the LSU Football Operations Center, where the baseball and softball teams also train, since it is closer to the baseball and softball facilities at the southwestern edge of campus.